MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/troubleshoot-volume-activation-of-office.md

 Setting up volume activation with Office 2016 by using Key Management Service (KMS) or Multiple Activation Key (MAK) can be challenging.
 Use these steps to troubleshoot the most common issues.

 Many of the solutions include running the Office Software Protection Platform script ( **ospp.vbs** ), which you can find either in the "%programfiles%\microsoft office\office16" or the "%programfiles(x86)%\microsoft office\office16" folder of the client computer.
 You have to run it at the administrative command prompt.
 You can also use the Software License Manager script ( **Slmgr.vbs** ) to configure and manage volume activation.
-For detailed information about these scripts, see [Tools to manage Office 2016 volume activation](tools-to-manage-volume-activation-of-office.md).
+For detailed information about these scripts, see [Tools to manage volume activation of Office](tools-to-manage-volume-activation-of-office.md).

 <a name="tips"> </a>